MotorMath

 Questions

-- Can I use US MPG with this calculator?
+Can I use manufacturer combined-cycle MPG figures?

 Sources & Methodology